 It should be noted that the cutlery included in this set is rubbish, I’d suggest getting a better set of cutlery.

 I love these collapsible kettles because they’re really lightweight and don’t take up a lot of space in your bag.
+They also come in 6 different funky colours, if you’re into that kind of thing!

 A kettle is probably a bit of a luxury if you’re hiking and worried about weight, but personally I always camp with a kettle in tow!